Home

 If a still air incubator is used, the temperature should be 102 degrees Fahrenheit.
 The thermometer should be placed at the height where the top of the eggs will be.
 Adjust the heat source as necessary to ensure the temperature is correct.

-For days 1 through 18, the humidity inside the incubators should be anywhere between 58% to 60%.
-From day 18 to 21, the humidity should be increased to 60% to 65% to protect the eggs from losing moisture.
+For days 1 through 18, the humidity inside the incubators should be anywhere between 58 percent to 60 percent.
+From day 18 to 21, the humidity should be increased to 60 percent to 65 percent to protect the eggs from losing moisture.

 Increase humidity by adding a pan of water below the heat surface, but be careful not to add too much moisture.
 Following the directions that come with the incubator is the best way to make sure proper moisture is available.